Editing your Comic Info

 The name of the theme folder to use for your site.
 The theme folder must be located in your_content/themes.

-Extra Comics
+Extra comics

 • Optional